stephencweiss/stephencharlesweiss.com/content/blog/2019-07-31/state-reducer-usereducer.md

 From Redux documentation:
 > Actions are payloads of information that send data from your application to your store.
 They are the *only* source of information for the store.<sup>4</sup>>

-Here’s an example using the simplest of actions — again reintroducing our second button:
+Here's an example using the simplest of actions — again reintroducing our second button:
 ```javascript
 const initialValues = 0;